 Color only in games barrier

-Problem: “When I play an online game, enemies are marked with a red circle and friends marked with a green circle and I can’t tell the difference.”
+Barrier: “When I play an online game, enemies are marked with a red circle and friends marked with a green circle and I can’t tell the difference.”

 Chart labels barrier

-Problem: “When I am reading news articles with data charts, I can’t understand the charts as the columns aren’t labelled clearly.”
+Barrier: “When I am reading news articles with data charts, I can’t understand the charts as the columns aren’t labelled clearly.”

 Works well: “The columns are directly labelled or use a texture as well as color.”